-Woodvale, situated 10km north of Bendigo, has been known by many names since European occupation first began in 1845.
+Woodvale, situated 10km north of Bendigo, has known many names since European occupation first began in 1845.
 Woodvale was originally regarded as part of Myers Creek, later Myers Flat.
-It was changed to Sydney Flat when mining began in 1852 but was changed in the 1920s to Woodvale to avoid confusion with the NSW city.
+It was changed to Sydney Flat when mining became established in 1852 but was changed in the 1920s to Woodvale to avoid confusion with the NSW city.
 Prior to European settlement it was open forest country occupied by the Dja Dja Wurrung people, who were estimated to have a population of about 1000.
 The Aboriginal name for the locality was Nerring.
-In 1845 the area became part of Weddikar station.
-In 1861 Marong Shire was founded and Woodvale was part of the north-east riding.
-In 1994 the Marong Shire was amalgamated as part of the City of Greater Bendigo.
+In 1845, the area became part of Weddikar station.
+In 1861, Marong Shire was founded and Woodvale was a part of the north-east riding.
+In 1991 the Marong Shire was amalgamated as part of the City of Greater Bendigo.

 Woodvale was settled after the discovery of gold in Bendigo.
 This brought many people including Chinese miners.
 Most alluvial miners soon moved on after surface gold ran out, leaving the land ransacked.
-A couple of puddling machines continued to operate up until World War 1, although the lack of water was a continuous problem.
-Quartz reef mining commenced in the 1880s.
+A couple of puddling machines continued to operate up until the period of World War 1, although the lack of water was a continuous problem; quartz reef mining commenced in the 1880s.
+A number of settler families whose names are still associated with the district took up land after mining activities declined and established farms and enterprises.
+The district of Woodvale was one of mixed farming, dairying, vineyards and orchards.